Baby Led Weaning First Foods

 - Cooked pasta – use whole grain varieties wherever possible.

 - Cooked fish – triple check for bones!

 - Bread – very soft bread can stick to the roof of baby’s mouth, forming a dense clump that can pose a choking hazard – so beware!
 We’ve always found that lightly toasted bread is easier to handle.
 If you buy commercially made bread, stick with whole wheat varieties, but avoid brands with large, uncut seeds, as these may present a choking hazard to younger babies.
 Alternatively, try some homemade whole wheat bread, nan bread or chapati!

 Baby Led Weaning First Foods – Make it Nicely Spicy!

 You can ‘jazz up’ lots of foods on the lists above with the addition of yummy herbs and spices, so don’t be afraid to experiment.
-A sprinkle of cinnamon on a piece of apple, for example, or a little dash of turmeric on his veggies can really transform and enhance their flavours!

 We have more information about offering herbs, spices, garlic etc here – whilst this page explains why you shouldn’t add salt to your baby’s food.